 The University follows the deferral method of accounting for contributions.
 The University receives grants and donations from a number of different sources to cover operating, research, capital and other special purpose expenditures.
-The University follows the deferral method of accounting for contributions, which includes donations and government grants, to ensure that revenue is recognized in the appropriate periods.
-Using this method, restricted contributions are deferred to future periods with the related expenses regardless of when the funds are received.
+Using this method, restricted grants and contributions are deferred to future periods with the related expenses regardless of when the funds are received.
 Restricted contributions are recognized as revenue in the same accounting period as the related expense.
 Restricted contributions for which the related expenses have not been incurred are reported in deferred capital and other contributions.